Undergraduate Scholars Entrance Scholarships

 - Surrey Close to Home Entrance Scholarship

 - Tadeusz Specht Entrance Scholarships awarded Fall 2018 to Fall 2021

 - Major Entrance Scholarship recipients who opted in to the new terms Fall 2018

-To receive the first payment, your final grades must meet the academic requirements to maintain admission to your program of study for the Fall term, and be enrolled in and complete a minimum of 12 SFU standard graded units.
+To receive the first payment, your final grades must meet the academic requirements to maintain admission to your primary program of study for the Fall term, and be enrolled in and complete a minimum of 12 SFU standard graded units.

 Entrance Scholarship recipients whose admission evaluation on final grades does not demonstrate a minimum score of 90% in courses required for their primary program or 31 IB points will be contacted by the Financial Aid and Awards office for additional requirements.